 Who Is at Risk?

 Ovarian cancer is rare.
 The incidence rate for ovarian cancer between 2006 and 2010 was 12.5 cases per 100,000 women.
-Women with a family history of ovarian cancer are at increased risk, and those with an inherited predisposition to ovarian cancer, such as a BRCA1 or BRCA2 mutation, have a very high risk of developing ovarian cancer (refer to the PDQ summaries on Genetics of Breast and Ovarian Cancer and Lynch Syndrome and Breast Cancer Risk for more information).
+Women with a family history of ovarian cancer are at increased risk, and those with an inherited predisposition to ovarian cancer, such as a BRCA1 or BRCA2 mutation, have a very high risk of developing ovarian cancer (refer to the Lynch syndrome section in the PDQ summary on Genetics of Breast and Ovarian Cancer for more information).
 Other risk factors for ovarian cancer include obesity, nulliparity and use of postmenopausal hormone therapy, fertility drugs, and perineal talc.
 Factors associated with a decreased risk of ovarian cancer include use of oral contraceptives, multiple pregnancies, breast-feeding, and tubal ligation.[2-5]References

 - Garg PP, Kerlikowske K, Subak L, et al.: Hormone replacement therapy and the risk of epithelial ovarian carcinoma: a meta-analysis.
 Obstet Gynecol 92 (3): 472-9, 1998.
 [PUBMED Abstract]